 Usually, White spot/Ich is pretty easy to see, it tends to affect the fins quite badly, which are quite thin, so lots of White raised spots on them are quite noticeable.

 Treatments for White spot/Ich

 As White spot or Ich is so common, there are loads of treatment manufactured to deal with it.
 These are usually available from your local aquarium store.
-Be sure to read the label and follow the instructions carefully though, many treatments will only effect the parasite whilst it is at certain stages of its lifecycle.
+Be sure to read the label and follow the instructions carefully though, many treatments will only affect the parasite whilst it is at certain stages of its lifecycle.

 Make sure that if you are using a treatment/medication to remove any activated carbon from your filter.
-Activated carbon, or purigen will remove the treatment from your water, preventing it from having its intended effect.
+Activated carbon or purigen will remove the treatment from your water, preventing it from having its intended effect.